NAMIB RACE (NAMIBIA) 2020: LOCATION, WEATHER & CULTURE

 Home to the oldest desert and the largest dunes in the world Namibia has some of the most stunning and iconic desert landscape.

-Special permission has been granted to the 4 Deserts Race Series to hold the Namib Race in the Skeleton Coast National Park.
-It is held around the Torra Bay area - about 300km / 196 miles north along the coast from the host town of Swakopmund.
+Special permission has been granted to the 4 Deserts Race Series to hold the Namib Race in the Namib-Naukluft National Park and surronding Namib desert.
+It is held in the Erongo region of Namibia between Walvis Bay and the host town of Swakopmund.

-The desert scenery includes, wide open red plains, scattered mountain outcrops, huge expanses of dramatic sand dunes, moon-like landscape, Atlantic waves crashing against the sandy desert shore-line, ship wrecks littering the coast line and a fascinating array of plants and animals, many of which are endemic to the area as a result of the age of the desert.
+The desert scenery includes, Salt pans, wide open plains, scattered mountain outcrops, huge expanses of dramatic sand dunes, moon-like landscapes, Atlantic waves crashing against the sandy desert shore-line and a fascinating array of plants and animals, many of which are endemic to the area as a result of the age of the desert.

 Namibia is situated on the west coast of Southern Africa with South Africa to the south and the Atlantic Ocean to the west where crashing waves meet the oldest desert.
 Namibia possesses some of the most stunning landscapes in Africa.